High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

-In this section, we introduce the natural time multiplexing --- the free induction decay (FID) signal used in NMR measurements \cite{levitt2008spin}.
-The nuclear spins to be measured undergo free evolution, precessing about the $z$-axis static magnetic field while relaxing toward thermal equilibrium.
+Now we introduce the natural realization of time-multiplexed readout in the NMR platform: the FID signal \cite{levitt2008spin}.
+The nuclear spins to be measured undergo free evolution, precessing about the static $z$-axis magnetic field while relaxing toward thermal equilibrium.
 The resulting transverse magnetization induces a proportional oscillating decaying current in a detection coil in the $xy$-plane, thereby generating the FID signal (FIG.~\ref{fig_sm:fid_spec}(a)).
 NMR employs quadrature detection, simultaneously measuring two orthogonal components of the complex nuclear magnetic signal.
 For the $m$-th observed nucleus, the measurement operator is expressed as $\sigma_y^{m}+i\sigma_x^{m} \propto \dyad{1}{0}^{m}$.
-The FID signal contains information about various elements of the density matrix, each manifesting as a distinct oscillatory mode.
-Fourier transformation separates these modes in the frequency domain, thus enabling the experimental readout of the quantum state.

-Here we outline the mathematical details.
-Assume that a unitary transformation $U$ is applied to the final state $\rho$ to be measured, and the FID signal is subsequently recorded from the first qubit.
-This signal can be expressed as (with $\omega_i=2\pi\nu_i$):
+In this work, all proton spins in the crotonic acid sample are detected, and the FID signal is well approximated by $S(t)\propto {\rm Tr}\big[ e^{-iHt} U \rho U^{\dagger} e^{iHt} \sum_{m=5}^{9}\big(\sigma^{m}_{y}+i\sigma^{m}_{x}\big) \big]e^{-\lambda t}$, where $U=\prod_{m=5}^9 R^m_x(\frac{\pi}{2})$ rotates the longitudinal magnetization into the $xy$-plane.
+The acquired FID signal contains 8192 complex-valued points sampled at $\SI{0.3}{ms}$ intervals, as shown in Fig.~\ref{fig_sm:fid_spec}(a).